decompals/ultralib/README.md

 Every target flag combination requires separate a setup command.

-If building without a target archive using `NON_MATCHING` then you can skip the setup command.
+If building without an target archive, than you can use `COMPARE=0` like the the following:

+- `make VERSION=L TARGET=libgultra_rom COMPARE=0 setup`
+- `make VERSION=L TARGET=libgultra_rom COMPARE=0`

+note that running setup without `COMPARE=0` and no archive will result in an error, and only needs to be run once instead of per target flag combination